-8.2.2.10 Storm water and erosion Control
+8.2.2.10 erosion Control

-- Regular preventative maintenance should be carried out on the quarry infrastructure. - Earth embankments to prevent erosion will be established where appropriate. - The surface water accumulated in the open trenches must be channelled along the natural tributaries of area. - It is recommended that granite mining takes place outside of the rainy season in order to limit flooding on site and surface water pollution. - Storm water Management Plans should be developed for each quarry/claim site and should include the management of storm water during excavation, as well as the installation of storm water and erosion control infrastructure and management thereof after completion of mining. - Storm water management systems will be installed to prevent storm water from entering or exiting the quarry, which could result in silt laden surface water from draining into any ephemeral river systems that may be in proximity to the mining claim site. - Quarry slopes should be profiled to ensure that they are not subjected to excessive erosion but capable of drainage run-off with minimum risk of scour (maximum 1:3 gradient). - If necessary, diversion channels should be constructed ahead of the open cuts as well as above emplacement areas and stockpiles to intercept clean run-off and divert it around disturbed areas into the natural drainage system downstream of the quarry. - All mined areas (where works will take place) will be rehabilitated to control erosion and sedimentation. - Existing vegetation must be retained as far as possible to minimize erosion problems. - Rehabilitation of quarries shall be planned and completed on a continuous basis in such a way that the run-off water (if any) will not cause erosion. - Visual inspections shall be done on a regular basis with regard to the stability of water control structures, erosion and siltation (if required).
+- Preventative measures such as earth embankments will be put up to prevent erosion will be established where appropriate. - Pit slopes should be profiled to ensure that they are not subjected to excessive erosion but capable of drainage run-off with minimum risk of scour.
+A professional mining engineer should be employed to ensure that the slopes created are not endangering the lives and wellbeing of the employees that work directly in the pit. - If necessary, diversion channels should be constructed ahead of the open cuts as well as above emplacement areas and stockpiles to intercept clean run-off and divert it around disturbed areas into the natural drainage system downstream of the mine. - All mined areas (where works will take place) will be rehabilitated to control erosion and sedimentation. - Existing vegetation must be retained as far as possible to minimize erosion. - Rehabilitation of pits and waste dumps shall be planned and completed on a continuous basis in such a way that the run-off water (if any) will not cause erosion.

+- Visual inspections shall be done on a regular basis with regard to the stability of water control structures, erosion and siltation (if required). - Regular preventative maintenance should be carried out on site to ensure that the infrastructure is well maintained.